SCF-org/scf/README.md

 Automate static website deployment to AWS S3 and CloudFront with a simple, powerful CLI tool.

-**Current Version:** 1.1.0
+**Current Version:** 2.0.0

-> **What's New in v1.1.0**: SPA mode enabled by default!
-CloudFront now automatically redirects 403/404 errors to `index.html` for client-side routing (React Router, Vue Router, etc.).
-Use `spa: false` for static HTML sites.
+> **What's New in v2.0.0**: CloudFront Free tier pricing plan compatible!
+Now uses AWS Managed Cache Policy (CachingOptimized) instead of legacy cache settings.
+Switch your distribution to Free plan ($0/mo) in AWS Console to avoid unexpected charges.

 ## Table of Contents